2023 Consumer Products Industry Outlook

 Report preview—State of the consumer products industry

 Feeling a little frazzled?
-Whether you are an executive with a food and beverage, household goods, personal care, or apparel company, 7 in 10 respondents say their job is more stressful today than it was five years ago.
+Whether you are an executive with a food and beverage, household goods, personal care, or apparel company, seven in 10 respondents say their job is more stressful today than it was five years ago.
 Despite favorable tailwinds for the industry in recent years, executives’ stress levels today are no surprise.
-Record inflation, supply chain issues, labour shortages, global conflicts, climate change, and a potential recession—each in isolation is challenging.
+Record inflation, supply chain issues, labor shortages, global conflicts, climate change, and a potential recession—each in isolation is challenging.
 Combined, they are overwhelming.

 And consumers' heads are likely spinning.
 Their context keeps changing and with it their behaviors.
 Major demographic, political, environmental, technological, and cultural shifts are underway that forecast more change to come.
 Executives in our survey think keeping up with the changing consumer will be one of their greatest challenges.